rohan3342/react-native-zoom-sdk-UI-Kit/README.md

-# React Native Project
+# React Native Zoom SDK UI Kit

 ## Description

-This is a basic React Native project that serves as a starting point for mobile app development.
-It includes the essential setup and structure to help you kickstart your React Native journey.
+This is a custom zoom.us UI Kit designed for React Native projects.
+It provides the fundamental setup and structure to facilitate the integration of the Zoom SDK into your React Native project.
+Please note that this UI Kit is not an official release.

 ## Prerequisites